The Seljuk Han of Anatolia

 DECORATION

-The inside and outside portal arches which were made from two different colored bands of stones in yellow, pink and beige which give a fairly decorative appearance to the main outer portal and inner portal.
+The inside and outside portal arches which were made from two different colored bands of stones in yellow, pink and beige, which confer a lively appearance to the main outer portal and inner portal.

 DIMENSIONS